 When to visit

-The best time to visit the Philippines is from December to February, when temperatures are around 24°C-31°C. During this time the country is fully accessible, including its many beautiful islands and more remote areas.
+The best time to visit the Philippines is from December to February, when temperatures are around 24°C to 31°C. During this time the country is fully accessible, including its many beautiful islands and more remote areas.
 Although the dry season lasts from November to April, temperatures are high during March and April, with highs of 34°C. The wet season falls between May and October, but the rain doesn’t last all day.
 You can enjoy hot, sunny days with fewer crowds and lush, green scenery, though it can be humid.
 Typhoons can occur as from June to September.

 What is the main airport called?